What Makes an Assault Charge Aggravated?

 - Purposely impedes or prevents another person’s respiration or blood circulation by applying pressure on their throat or neck or by blocking their nose or mouth

 Aggravating factors increase the severity or culpability of a crime.
+What makes a crime aggravated?
 Examples of aggravating factors include:

 - Pointing a gun at someone